AI & Emerging Tech

 As LLMs handle writing, coding, and research tasks, users risk becoming overly dependent on them.
 This dependency can reduce critical thinking, creativity, and foundational problem-solving skills over time, especially among students and early-career professionals who rely heavily on AI tools.

-How Do LLMs Work?
+How Do Large Language Models Work?
 (Brief Overview)

 • Fine-Tuning & Alignment: After initial training, models are refined using human feedback and safety rules.
 This improves usefulness, reduces harmful outputs, and aligns responses with real-world expectations and user intent.